Retreats, Workshops, and Keynote Addresses

-Interested in booking me to give a keynote speech, teach a workshop, or host a retreat?
-Here’s a list of topics that I talk and teach about.
+Below is a list of topics that I talk and teach about.
 All of these can be adapted to a keynote address for a conference, a short workshop, or a multi-day retreat.
-I’d be happy to talk about how we can adapt them for your needs.
+If you’re booking speakers for a conference, or would like to invite me to offer a retreat in your area, I’d be happy to talk about how we can adapt these topics for your needs.
 Send me an email, or book some time on my calendar to talk with me.

 Be the bowl: the fine art of holding liminal space